awslabs/aws-sdk-swift/reference/0.x/AWSCloudControl/CloudControlClient.md

 ### `createResource(input:completion:)`

 Creates the specified resource.
-For more information, see <a href="https:​//docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-create.html">Creating a resource in the Amazon Web Services Cloud Control API User Guide.
-After you have initiated a resource creation request, you can monitor the progress of your request by calling <a href="https:​//docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResourceRequestStatus.html">GetResourceRequestStatus using the RequestToken of the
-ProgressEvent type returned by CreateResource.
+For more information, see [Creating a resource](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-create.html) in the Amazon Web Services Cloud Control API User Guide.
+After you have initiated a resource creation request, you can monitor the progress of your request by calling [GetResourceRequestStatus](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResourceRequestStatus.html) using the RequestToken of the ProgressEvent type returned by CreateResource.

 ``` swift
 public func createResource(input: CreateResourceInput, completion: @escaping (ClientRuntime.SdkResult<CreateResourceOutputResponse, CreateResourceOutputError>) -> Void)